 Current 9-1-1 systems are reaching end of life and the use of mobile devices as replacements for traditional land lines is ballooning.
-Support for the creation of a statewide Next Generation 9-1-1 (NG 9-1-1) system that utilizes standardized data models MLIA's most basic vision; that data is collected consistently in accordance with standards and maintained accurately, in accordance with standards.
-While compliance with the NENA standards for address points, road centerlines and emergency responder jurisdictional boundaries will require both money and effort to achieve, the up side is that these standards can improve the data currently contained in the statewide MSDI data sets.
-The time has come however when local data providers need to assess, improve, and build workflows that will maintain these data in order to be ready for NG 9-1-1 implementation.
+Support for the creation of a statewide Next Generation 9-1-1 (NG 9-1-1) system that utilizes standardized data incorporates MLIA's most basic vision; "...digital land information is collected consistently, maintained accurately in accordance with standards..." (§ 90-1-402, MCA) While compliance with the National Emergency Numbers Association standards for address points, road centerlines and emergency responder jurisdictional boundaries will require both funding and effort to achieve, the benefit is that these standards can improve the data currently contained in the statewide MSDI data sets.
+This is a critical time for local data providers need to assess, improve, and build workflows that will maintain this data in order to be ready for NG 9-1-1 implementation.

-MSL will continue to serve as the lead subject matter expert to the Energy and Telecommunications Interim committee as they conduct their NG 9-1-1 Interim Study.
+MSL will continue to serve as the lead subject matter expert to the 9-1-1 Advisory Committee.
 MSL will continue to attend local government coordination meetings to provide guidance regarding GIS data needs and will ensure staff aids local governments by reviewing, assessing, improving and maintaining street centerlines, address points and jurisdictional boundaries that will be required for NG 9-1-1.